unoplatform/uno/doc/articles/features/windows-ui-xaml-window.md

 ## Enumerating windows

 WinUI currently does not provide a way to enumerate open windows of an application.
-Due to this limitation we recommend you to track the windows manually.
+Due to this limitation, we recommend you to track the windows manually.

 To simplify this on non-WinUI targets, we provide the `ApplicationHelper.Windows` property to enumerate currently available windows: